tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 The requirement is that the attester can provide Evidence containing the security status of both the signing key and the platform that is hosting it.
 The associated security goal is to obtain such binding so that no replay, relay or splicing from an adversary is possible.

-The protocol's security relies on the verifiable binding between the TLS Identity Key and the platform state through attestation Evidence or Attestation Results conveyed in the CMW (Conceptual Message Wrapper) {{-cmw}} payload.
+The protocol's security relies on the verifiable binding between the TLS Identity Key, the specific TLS session and the platform state through attestation Evidence or Attestation Results conveyed in the CMW (Conceptual Message Wrapper) {{-cmw}} payload.